 To check domain name availability, you may use the widget below.

-2) A web hosting account
+A web hosting account

-Every server has a unique IP address which can be used to access the server’s content.
+Every server has a unique IP address that can be used to access the server’s content.
 Since IP may be hard to remember the domain name will be pointed to the server to ease remembrance.

 But if you wish to go for a Dedicated Server or a Virtual Private Server (VPS) which are very much expensive, you can also do so.

 Note that if you start with a Shared Hosting, you can still upgrade to a Dedicated Server if the Shared Hosting cannot accommodate your blog traffic.

-3) An internet-supported gadget
+An internet-supported gadget

-4) An internet connection
+An internet connection